jhs-39/COT6905_Optimization/COT6905/week_three.md

 A **graph** $G = (V,E)$ consists of nodes $V$ and edges $E$.
 The **adjacency matrix** $A \in M_{n \times n}$ (binary, undirected, no self-loops) encodes connectivity.
 Powers of $A$ count walks:
-\[
+$
 (A^k)_{ij} = \text{number of walks of length $k$ from node $i$ to node $j$}.
-\]
+$

-**Small-world property**:
+**Small-world property**
-Most pairs of nodes are connected by a short path (path length $\sim \log n$).
+Most pairs of nodes are connected by a short path path length $\sim \log n$.
 Empirically observed as "six degrees of separation" in social networks.

 **Linear-algebraic view**
 The rank of $A$ reveals the number of connected components (for undirected graphs, rank = number of components if the graph is bipartite; otherwise related to the number of independent cycles).
 Low-rank approximations of $A$ capture dominant community structure.

 Interactive Problem Generator

 The following code generates: A 3x3 rank-1 matrix, verifying its rank and structure.
-Also, a 3x3 adjacency matrix for a simple small-world graph, computing 2-step paths.
-Predict the rank, basis for the matrix space, and number of 2-step paths between nodes, then check the output.
+Predict the rank, basis for the matrix space.

 ```{code-cell} python
 import numpy as np